EmadHelmi/herodotus/README.md

 lg.logger.critical(colorizer.colorize("Hello", foreground="green"))
 ```

-In the log file, you will probably see something like this (If you don't have any plugin or extention to convert ansii
+In the log file, you will probably see something like this (If you don't have any plugin or extension to convert ansii
 chars to the colors):

 ![colorize ex3](static/imgs/colorizer-ex3.png)